bitwalker/timex/README.md

 ## Extensibility

-Timex exposes a number of extension points for you, in order to accomodate different use cases:
+Timex exposes a number of extension points for you, in order to accommodate different use cases:

 Timex itself defines it's core operations on the Date, DateTime, and NaiveDateTime types using the `Timex.Protocol` protocol.
 From there, all other Timex functionality is derived.
 If you have custom date/datetime types you want to use with Timex, this is the protocol you would need to implement.